Qumulo/docs/platforms/hpe-apollo-4200-gen10/panel-leds.md

 1. **Front Drive Health or Thermal LED**

-   * 🟢 **Solid green: Drives which the SAS expander supports are functional.
+   * 🟢 **Solid Green:** Drives which the SAS expander supports are functional.
 This applies to all front drives and the rear drives connected to the front drive cage 2 backplane.
-   * 🟠 **Solid amber: Failure or predictive failure of one or more drives that the SAS expander supports.
+   * 🟠 **Solid Amber:** Failure or predictive failure of one or more drives that the SAS expander supports.
 This applies to all front drives and to the rear drives connected to the front drive cage 2 backplane.
-   * 🟠 **Flashing amber (1 flash per second): The temperature sensor in one or more front drives is about to reach the thermal threshold.
+   * 🟠 **Flashing Amber:** (1 flash per second) The temperature sensor in one or more front drives is about to reach the thermal threshold.
 You must immediately slide the front drive cages back into the chassis and keep them there until the LED turns green.

      {% include note.html content="This LED behavior depends on the IPMI (iLO) 08-HD Max sensor reading." %}

    * **Off:** No power present

 {{site.data.alerts.note}}
-If the **(5) Front Drive Health or Thermal LED, or the (1) Power On or Standby Button and System Power LED are off, one of the following conditions is possible:
+If the (5) Front Drive Health or Thermal LED, or the (1) Power On or Standby Button and System Power LED are off, one of the following conditions is possible:

 <ul>
   <li>Facility power not present</li>